srobb1/RelocaTE/README.md

 1. Genome Fasta [FASTA format] (not required, but if not used RelocaTE will only identify and trim the reads that contain the specified TE and will not map the insertion locations)
 2. Transposable element FASTA [FASTA format with TSD= in description] (required)
 3. Paired and/or unpaired Fastq files. (ex: reads_p1.fq, reads_p2.fq, reads_unPaired.fq, reads.fq) (required)
-4. Tab-delimited file with coordinates of TE insertions in the reference genome (not required)
+4. Optional: Tab-delimited file with coordinates of TE insertions in the reference genome (not required)

 <br><hr><br>